 Rules for A Paper Sizes

-- The largest size is onymous A0 and the following formats – render by cutting the other paper size in half exactly midway between its smaller edges to get the next paper size – are onymous A1, A2, A3, etc. with A10 being the smallest size.
+- The largest size is onymous A0, and the following formats – rendered by cutting the other paper size in half exactly midway between its smaller edges to get the next paper size – are onymous A1, A2, A3, etc., with A10 being the smallest size.

-- The A0 size has a 1m² standard area.
+- The A0 size has a 1m² common area.
 The areas of the other formats can be resolute by the above method.

 A Series Paper Size Tolerances

-As there can always be human and machine errors in making papers; ISO also had determined and stated the maximum mistakes or tolerances that each size can have during production.
+As there can always be human and machine errors in making papers; ISO also had determined and stated the top mistakes or tolerances that each size can have during production.

 - ± 1.5 mm (0.06 in) for both lengths and breadths below 150 mm (5.9 in)